-If for any reason you don't want to use the navtive WebVR support described above, no worries - VR mode will still work on Kuula.
+If for any reason you don't want to use the navtive WebVR support or your browser does not support it, no worries - VR mode will still work on Kuula.
 If you go into VR mode, the screen will look very similar with a couple of differences.

 First of all, to exit VR there is an arrow instead of the ✖ button.
 The cogwheel settings button is located in the bottom center of the screen.